oszuidwest/bash-functions/README.md

 # bash-functions
-This is a Bash shell library that provides a set of common utility functions to ease and streamline the scripting process in Unix-like environments.
+This is a Bash shell library that provides a set of common utility functions to ease and streamline the scripting process in Debian-like environments.

 ## Function definitions